cytoscape/cytoscape.js-qtip/README.md

 See the [qTip docs for details on the API](http://qtip2.com/api).
 If you create more than one qTip on an element and use its API, you'll have to cache the `api` references after creating each qTip.

+## API restrictions

+You may not use `options.position.target`.
+If you require a different value, like `'body'` or `'mouse'`, you don't need this extenstion -- you can simply use the qTip APIs directly on a DOM element.

 ## API additions

 These are additional options you can use for convenience.
 Remember: This extension is just a wrapper to qTip.
 If you require more complex behaviour, you should manually use the [qTip API](http://qtip2.com/api).